Please find three booklets on the founders and Spiritan history downable here.

 Look at a reflective video on Claude Poullart Des Places here

 The Congregation of the Holy Spirit was founded in Paris by Claude Poullart des Places in 1703.
-Born into a rich family from Brittany, des Places gave up a potential career as a lawyer and, with a profound concern for the poor, he decided to become a priest.
+Born into a rich family from Brittany, Claude Poullart des Places gave up a potential career as a lawyer and, with a profound concern for the poor, he decided to become a priest.
 While studying for the priesthood he founded a house for destitute seminarians.
-Worn out by his efforts on behalf of his community he died in 1709 at the age of 30.
+He died in 1709 at the age of 30.

 Francis Libermann was born in 1802, the son of a Jewish rabbi in Alsace.
-After a period of agnosticism he converted to Catholicism.
-He spent time, prolonged by his epilepsy, in various theological institutes studying to be a priest and was keen to establish a society for the care and education of freed slaves.
+After a period of questioning and uncertainty, he converted to Catholicism.
+He spent time in various theological institutes studying to be a priest and was keen to establish a society for the care and education of freed slaves.
 He was ordained in 1841 and the same year opened the novitiate of the new society “the Society of the Holy Heart of Mary”.
 In 1848 all its members joined what was now called the “Congregation of the Holy Spirit under the Protection of the Immaculate Heart of Mary” with Libermann as Superior General.

 Even before Libermann’s death the Congregation had grown and developed its educational, missionary and pastoral work in France, its colonies and elsewhere.
 A year after Libermann’s death, a national senior seminary for the French clergy in Rome was established and in the next three decades over thirty junior and senior seminaries and colleges, as well as fifteen trade and agricultural schools (mostly staffed by Brothers), were opened in countries such as France, Portugal, Trinidad and the United States of America.